Toolbars and Word 2007

 Many people are afraid of the registry as it is possible to make changes that can stop Windows from running, but really the registry can be considered as a large text file of instructions for running any program.
 Provided you stick closely to the following, you will not screw anything up that cannot easily be reversed.

-If you install Word 2007 alongside (say) Word 2003 then whichever you use will take hold of a number of registry entries relating to Word's file associations.
+If you install multiple Word versions then whichever you use will take hold of a number of registry entries relating to Word's file associations.
 This can severely slow down the use of Word and should prevent them being used together.
 It doesn't have to be like that.
-You can set up Word 2007 as your main word processor (which it will do automatically on installation) and then before starting Word 2003 again, make the following addition to the registry.
+You can set up whichever Word version you wish as your main word processor which it will do automatically on running it and then before starting any other Word version, make the following additions to the registry.

 You can now OK out of the dialog and close the registry editor.